hiltonml/camera_trap_tools/README.md

 - Generating reports on status of camera capture and processing.
 [Learn more.](https://github.com/hiltonml/camera_trap_tools/blob/main/code/documentation/capture_report.md)

 The distinguishing feature of this suite is that it can handle large amounts of data with a minimum of human interaction.
 We use this software to manage 24 camera traps that are generating a total of 250,000 images (~380 GB of data) per day.

+A short paper describing the tool set and some results can be found [here](https://arxiv.org/abs/2206.05159)